Official Kickball Rules

 - All players who have fielded or will field must be included in the kicking lineup, except for injured players who have been withdrawn from the game.

-- When bunting is allowed: If the kicked ball comes to rest in the area between home plate and the 1st base-3rd-base line, inside the foul lines, it shall be considered FAIR.
+- Female Players: If the kicked ball comes to rest in the area between home plate and the 1st base-3rd-base line, inside the foul lines, it shall be considered FAIR.

 - 3 strikes is an out and is called when: